kuzGo/project-MS2/TESTING.md

 - Watch me mixing:

 1. When the user hovers over the video on their desktop,the video will be  playing the content with the bartender demonstrating how the cocktails are made.On mobile devices, the user will be able to play the video by touching the screen.Decision to whether or not watch the video is left to the user to decide,without automatically playing the video they might not want to watch.
-2. Along with playing the video, the color will surrounding the video will change, indicating that the video is being played.
+2. Along with playing the video, the color surrounding the video will change, indicating that the video is being played.

 - Google map: